-Cognitive flexibility is an intrinsic property of a cognitive system often related to the capacity to regulate its activity and content, switch between different task rules and corresponding behavioral responses, retain many concepts simultaneously and shift inside attention between them.
+Cognitive flexibility is an intrinsic property of a cognitive system often related to the capacity to regulate its activity and content, switch between different task rules and corresponding behavioral responses, retain many concepts simultaneously, and shift inside attention between them.
 Term cognitive flexibility is traditionally wont to ask one among the chief functions.
-During this sense, it are often seen as neural underpinnings of adaptive and versatile behavior.
-Maximum of flexibility test were established under this supposition numerous decades ago.
+In this sense, they are often seen as neural underpinnings of adaptive and versatile behavior.
+The maximum of flexibility tests was established under this supposition numerous decades ago.
 Nowadays, cognitive flexibility also can be mentioned as a group of properties of the brain that facilitate flexible yet relevant switching between functional brain states.

 Cognitive flexibility and all other decision-making function services are vital to success both in classroom settings and in life.
 A study examining the impact of the cognitive intervention for at-risk children in preschool classrooms found that children who received such intervention for one to 2 years significantly outperformed their peers.
 Compared to same-age children who were randomly assigned to the control (a literacy unit developed by the varsity district), preschoolers who received intervention achieved accuracy many 85% on tests of inhibitory control (self-discipline), cognitive flexibility, and dealing memory.
 Their peers within the control (no intervention) condition, on the opposite hand, demonstrated only 65% accuracy.
 Educators involved during this study ultimately opted to implement the cognitive skills training techniques rather than the district-developed curriculum.